lelouchneo/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/managing-access/enable-sso.md

 ---
-title: "Enable single sign on for admin users"
+title: "Enable single sign on for admin users and developers"
 date: 2022-02-10
-tags: [""]
+tags: ["Tyk Developer Portal","Enterprise Portal", "single sign on", "SSO"]
-description: ""
+description: "How to enable single sign on for admin users and developers"
 menu:
   main:
     parent: "Manage API Users"